miikka/python-gorilla/README.md

 [Gorilla algorithm]: https://www.vldb.org/pvldb/vol8/p1816-teller.pdf

+## Notes

+- I used [bitstring](https://bitstring.readthedocs.io/en/stable/) library, but
+  I think the code would have been cleaner by doing the bit twiddling with ints and implementing bit-aligned IO by hand.

 ## Playground

 Under `webapp`, there's a simple web app that allows you to step through the encoding process.